Traffic and Parking Regulations

 Parked vehicles must display a valid staff parking permit.

-If a son or daughter or other dependant of an employee, who is a student, uses the employee’s permitted vehicle on campus, the regulations governing student permits will apply.
+If a son or daughter or other dependent of an employee, who is a student, uses the employee’s permitted vehicle on campus, the regulations governing student permits will apply.
 The student cannot park in staff permit areas.

 PARKING PERMIT AREAS